 Taxable property located in the District had a 2015-16 assessed value of approximately \$28.8 billion and a 2016-17 assessed value of approximately \$30.7 billion.
 All property (real, personal and intangible) is taxable unless an exemption is granted by the State Constitution or United States law.
 Under the State Constitution, exempt classes of property include household and personal effects, intangible personal property (such as bank accounts, stocks and bonds), business inventories, and property used for religious, hospital, scientific and charitable purposes.
 The State Legislature may create additional exemptions for personal property; while the State Legislature may not create exemptions for real property, it has in the past implemented property tax postponement programs, including Assembly Bill 2231 ("AB 2231"), signed by the Governor on September 28, 2014 to allow certain qualifying senior, blind, and disabled citizens to defer payment of property taxes on their principal residence.
-Although most taxable property is assessed by the assessor of the county in which the property is located, some special classes of property are assessed by the State Board of Equalization, as described below.
+Although most taxable property is assessed by the State Board of Equalization, as described below.